ANI717/Headless-Jetson-Nano-Setup/README.md

 Select `dummy0: Unknown Interface`</br>
 Once it fails to connect, select `Do not configure the network at this time`</br>
 Go through the rest of the steps with the default settings.
-Once completed, reboot the Jetson Nano.
+Once completed, wait couple of minutes and go to next step.

 ## Wifi Connection Setup
 Open Putty and connect using host name `192.168.55.1`<br/>